 Additionally, the company intends to make quarterly dividend payments beginning with the fourth quarter of 2012.
 A dividend payment of \$0.0625 per share or approximately \$360,000 was made on November 12, 2012 to shareholders of record as of October 31, 2012.
-A second dividend payment of \$0.0625, or approximately \$360,000, was made on April 1, 2013 to shareholders of record as of March 15, 2013.
+A second dividend payment was declared to all shareholders of record on March 15, 2013, payable on April 1, 2013 in the amount of \$0.0625 per share or approximately \$360,000.
 Our ability to pay a quarterly dividend is subject to our financial condition, the determination of our Board of Directors and the consent of our senior lender as more fully described under "Risk Factors."